julioct99/web-challenge-marvel/README.md

 npm run lint
 ```

 Prettier is also configured in the project.
-You can run the formatter with the following command:
+You can run the formatter with the following commands:

 1. Format all files: